 5.3.1.
-Procedure in IPv6 Host
+Procedure in IPv6 Hosts

-When an IPv6 host receives DNS options (i.e., RDNSS option and DNSSL option) through RA messages, it processes the options as follows:
+When an IPv6 host receives DNS options (i.e., RDNSS and DNSSL options) through RA messages, it processes the options as follows:

-- o The validity of DNS options is checked with the Length field; that is, the value of the Length field in the RDNSS option is greater than or equal to the minimum value (3), and the value of the Length field in the DNSSL option is greater than or equal to the minimum value (2). - o If the DNS options are valid, the host SHOULD copy the values of the options into the DNS Repository and the Resolver Repository in order.
+o The validity of DNS options is checked with the Length field; that is, the value of the Length field in the RDNSS option is greater than or equal to the minimum value (3), and satisfies that (Length - 1) % 2 == 0.
+The value of the Length field in the DNSSL option is greater than or equal to the minimum value (2).
+Also, the validity of the RDNSS option is checked with the "Addresses of o If the DNS options are valid, the host SHOULD copy the values of the options into the DNS Repository and the Resolver Repository in order.
 Otherwise, the host MUST discard the options.
 Refer to Section 6 for the detailed procedure.